 Screen & Graphics

 Oh my.
 What a screen.
-It’s really offer clear, vivid colors and high brightness.
+That 13-inch really offers clear & vivid colors, and high brightness.
 It’s really a pleasure for the eyes.
 Glossiness might be a problem though if you often work in sunny rooms and there is no touchscreen available.

 Storage & Ports